barryclark/jekyll-now/_posts/2016-5-18-Oh-oh-oh-Data-No-OData.md

 #### `OData` isn't very complex to use a 3-rd party tool.

 When we decide to use the 3-rd part tool we are binding us to it, if there is a bug, you should wait for a fix, or you can fix it and wait for merge.
-And remember that they release date isn't tomorrow or not even in this week.
+And remember that their release date isn't tomorrow or not even in this week.

 #### These complex tools have boundaries and when we decide to do something that isn't in that boundaries, we suck.